utnet-org/contract-new-project-template/lockup/README.md

 ### `3.1.0`

-- Reduced minimum required balance for the lockups from 35 NEAR to 3.5 NEAR;
+- Reduced minimum required balance for the lockups from 35 UNC to 3.5 UNC;
 - Improved the documentation.

 ### `3.0.0`